noah415/CSC366/README.md

 How to run:
 Frontend:
-> Run NPM Install in the Client Directory.
+> Run NPM Install in the Client Directory.<br/>
-> Run NPM Start.
+> Run NPM Start. <br/>
-> Navigate to localhost:3000 on your browser.
+> Navigate to localhost:3000 on your browser. <br/>

 Backend:
-> Run "python3 backend.py" in the Backend Directory.
+> Run "python3 backend.py" in the Backend Directory. <br/>
-> Must be connected to CalPoly servers for connection to the database.
+> Must be connected to CalPoly servers for connection to the database. <br/>